 If you don’t take a bus that goes via the skyway, then prepare for a long, very long ride as traffic in Manila is as epic as you have read about.
 It’s not uncommon for people to sit in traffic for several hours to go as short of distances at 10km.

 The JAM buses are large, comfortable coach buses with air conditioning.
 They will have a large TV in the front playing movies or music videos, which makes the 1.5-2 hours bus ride to Batangas go by very quickly.

-Make sure you have cash, exact change is not necessary but apprieciated, and pay the conductor when he comes around and hands you a ticket.
-At the time of publishing this, we paid P167 per person ($3.71USD) for a one way bus ticket from Buendia bus station to Batangas Pier via the skyway.
+Make sure you have cash, exact change is not necessary but appreciated, and pay the conductor when he comes around and hands you a ticket.
+At the time of publishing this, we paid P167 per person ($3.71USD) for a one-way bus ticket from Buendia bus station to Batangas Pier via the skyway.

 Once you arrive at the Batangas Pier, exit the bus and head towards the ferry terminal.
 You will be dropped off in the parking lot and there will be lots of touts.

 They are harmless but do not let them touch your bags or carry anything for you unless you plan to dish out money.
 Also, do not buy tickets from them despite the fact that they will attempt to sell you ferry tickets.

 They will also tell you the terminal is closed, this is not true.
 Just say ‘no thanks’ and keep walking towards the terminal.

 There will be security guards that will direct you through a series of roped off walkways until you reach the front of the terminal building.
 Outside there are several kiosks of companies selling ferry tickets.

 You need to purchase your ferry ticket at one of these kiosks.
 It is up to you which company you use, they are all the same, but be aware that not all of them go to all the drop points on Puerto Galera.

 Know ahead of time where you want to take the ferry, White Beach and Sabang are the two popular places.
 If you are diving, Sabang is where you want to go.